jincy-p-janardhanan/Adaptive-Learner/README.md

    python test.py
    ```

-5. To check the web application built using the GPT4All model,
+5. To check the web application built using the GPT4All model, go to the `ui` folder and `run main.py`

    ```
-   TO-BE-UPDATED-SOON.
+   cd ui
+   python main.py
    ```